astrotars/stream-flutter-encrypted-chat/README.md

 # Stream Flutter Encrypted Chat

-In this tutorial we'll build encrypted chat on iOS using Flutter.
+In this tutorial, we'll build encrypted chat on iOS using Flutter.
 We'll combine Stream Chat and Virgil Security.
 Both Stream Chat and Virgil make it easy to build a solution with great security with all the features you expect.
-These two services allow developers to integrate chat that is zero knowledge.
+These two services allow developers to integrate chat that is zero-knowledge.
 The application embeds Virgil Security's eThree Kit (on iOS and Android) with Stream Chat's Flutter components.
 All source code for this application is available on [GitHub](https://github.com/psylinse/stream-flutter-encrypted-chat).

 ## What is end-to-end encryption?